Algebraic representation of dual scalar products and stabilization of saddle point problems: Computable stabilization of the saddle point problem

 with $ \constinfsup = \beta (c_\star \coercS)^{1/2}$.
-Conversely, if \eqref{infsupbQW} holds, then \eqref{star} holds with $(c_\star \contS)^{1/2} = \| B \|^{-1} \constinfsup$. \end{corollary}
+Conversely, if \eqref{infsupbQW} holds, then \eqref{star} holds with $(c_\star \contS)^{1/2} = \CB^{-1} \constinfsup$. \end{corollary}

-Referring to Remark \ref{rem:meshsize}, it is easy to see that the constant $\cstar$ in \eqref{star} is independent of any hidden meshsize parameter $h$ if and only if the constant $\constinfsup$ in \eqref{infsupbQW} is.
 The bad news stemming from Corollary \ref{cor3.7} is that, in order for assumption \eqref{star} to be satisfied uniformly in $h$, the space $W$ has to be chosen in such a way that a compatibility condition of the form \eqref{infsupbQW} holds.
 This is the kind of condition that, if satisfied by $\U$, would guarantee stability and optimality of the plain Galerkin discretization of Problem \eqref{contsaddle}.
 The good news is that the space $W$ is not required to satisfy any approximation property.
 In a way the present approach allows to uncouple the requirements relative to stability from those relative to approximation.
 We can then think of a class of schemes obtained by choosing three finite dimensional subspaces: $\U \subset \V$, $\Q \subset \H$ and $W \subset \V$.
 We ask of $\U$ and $\Q$ that they satisfy some approximation property.
-Usually this means that, if $\ucont$ and $\pcont$ respectively belong to some subspace $\V^s \subset \V$ and $\H^s \subset \H$, endowed with stronger norms $\| \cdot \|_{s}$ and $\vvvert \cdot \vvvert_{s}$, we have the following approximation estimate
+Usually this means that, if $\ucont$ and $\pcont$ respectively belong to some subspace $\V^s \subset \V$ and $\H^s \subset \H$, endowed with stronger norms $\| \cdot \|_{s}$ and $\vvvert \cdot \vvvert_{s}$, we have the following approximation estimate, where $h$ is a mesh size type parameter in the spirit of Remark \ref{rem:meshsize},

-At the same time, we ask of $W$ and $\Q$ that they satisfy an inf-sup condition of the form \eqref{infsupbQW}.
+At the same time, we only ask of $W$ that it satisfies, with $\Q$, an inf-sup condition of the form \eqref{infsupbQW}.

 \